-New York SUV Accident Brain Injury Lawyer
+New York SUV Accident Brain Injury

 If you are suffering from a brain injury caused by a SUV accident, you should contact the experienced New York SUV Accident Brain Injury Lawyer staff at Stephen Bilkis & Associates, PLLC to discuss your legal options.

 As sport utility vehicles have increased in popularity so have SUV-related accidents.
 In many cases, these accidents are caused by the vehicle’s higher center of gravity, which can cause a stronger likelihood of rollover and accidents relating to difficulty maneuvering the SUV.
 These characteristics result in a higher risk of personal injury.

 The New York Injury Lawyer staff at Stephen Bilkis & Associates, PLLC has found that more than 10,000 individuals die each year due to a rollover accident.
 Not only can a SUV accident cause a wrongful death but the accident can cause individuals serious and debilitating injuries such as brain injury or spinal injury.
 Even a minor accident involving a SUV can lead to permanent physical disability and impairment.

 Often these cases involve the negligent actions of another party.
 Negligence is generally defined as any conduct which falls below the standard of conduct established by law for the protection of others against reasonable harm.
 The particular standard of care will depend on the activity being engaged in.
 A doctor for instance, will be held to a standard of care expected in their profession.

 In order to have a claim of negligence, there must be four elements present.
 First, the defendant must have owed the plaintiff a duty of care.
 This duty must have been breached in some way, either by the actions or inaction of the defendant.
 This breach was a direct and contributing cause to the plaintiff’s injuries, and the plaintiff suffered damages as a result.